-The world of compliance keeps evolving at a rapid pace, making it harder to keep up with all the different compliance frameworks.
-Meanwhile, ransomware, malware and new cybersecurity threats of all kinds assault every online organization.
-The more valuable the confidential data at risk, the more important it is to keep your systems secure.
+The world of compliance continues to evolve at a rapid pace, making it increasingly challenging to keep up with the various compliance frameworks.
+Meanwhile, ransomware, malware, and other new cybersecurity threats continue to assault every online organization.
+The more valuable the confidential data at risk, the more crucial it is to maintain the security of your systems.
 Being compliant with the security frameworks that are important to your industry is critical to maintaining credibility with your customers.

 Today, we will acquaint you with the NIST 800-53 framework.
-It was first introduced in 2005 by the US federal government’s National Institute of Standards and Technology (NIST), with expert input from a working group of defense, intelligence, and civil government members, as well as cybersecurity specialists and organizations.
+It was first introduced in 2005 by the US Federal Government’s National Institute of Standards and Technology (NIST), with expert input from a working group comprising members from defense, intelligence, and civil government, as well as cybersecurity specialists and organizations.
 With the publication of version 5 in late 2020, the framework was given a major overhaul.

-In this blog, we will discuss what the NIST 800-53 framework is, who must comply with it, what data the NIST 800-53 framework protects, and what benefits it can bring to your organization.
+In this blog, we will discuss what the NIST 800-53 framework is, who must comply with it, what data the NIST 800-53 framework protects, and what benefits it can bring to your organization — especially for those pursuing NIST compliance, NIST 800-53 compliance, or looking to implement modern compliance automation

 What are you waiting for?
 Scroll on!